Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: France

-Zama develops technologies that allow encrypted data to be processed without decrypting it.
-This means that a company can run analyses or calculations on sensitive data (e.g., carbon footprint by manufacturing process) without revealing the original data or compromising its privacy.
+Zama develops technologies that allow encrypted data to be processed without decryption.
+This means that a company can perform analyses or calculations on sensitive data (for example, carbon footprint of a manufacturing process) without revealing the original data or compromising its privacy.

-- Ideal for industries with patented formulas, such as cosmetics, pharmaceuticals, and composite materials.
+- Ideal for industries with proprietary formulas, such as cosmetics, pharmaceuticals, and composite materials.

-- Allows environmental impact certification without exposing the industrial recipe.
+- It allows for environmental impact certification without exposing the industrial recipe.

 Industry: Electronics, mobility, industrial machinery